metermaid/blaseball-statsheets/README.md

 npx ndjson-to-csv data/statsheets/playerStatsheets.json > playerStatsheets.csv
 ```

+there's already a csv prepared in releases 👉

-## why are these files so big
+#### why are these files so big

-sorry
+sorry, my b